hitchyjs/odem/docs-source/api/model.md

 ### instance.beforeSave()

-**Signature:** `instance.beforeSave( object, boolean ) : object`
+**Signature:** `instance.beforeSave( boolean, object ) : object`

 This hook is invoked prior to persistently saving property values of current instance in a datasource connected via backend adapter.

+First provided argument indicates whether there is an existing record in attached data storage (`true`) or not.

-First provided argument is the serialized record of item to be saved ready for writing in attache data storage.
+Second provided argument is the serialized record of item to be saved ready for writing in attache data storage.
 The hook is required to return that record as-is or apply some modifications before returning it eventually.

-Second provided argument indicates whether there is an existing record in attached data storage (`true`) or not.

 ### instance.afterSave()